TharinduTS/Laevis_and_Gilli/README.md

- -doMaf 1 : tells ANGSD to calculate minor allele frequencies (needed by two of the options below: -SNP_pval and -minMaf) -SNP_pval 2e-6 : tells ANGSD to use a p-value threshold of 2e-6 for calling SNPs -minMapQ 20 : tells ANGSD what to require as minimum mapping quality (quality filter) -minQ 10 : tells ANGSD what to require as minimum base quality (quality filter).
+ -doMaf 1 : tells ANGSD to calculate minor allele frequencies (needed by two of the options below: -SNP_pval and -minMaf) -SNP_pval 2e-6 : tells ANGSD to use a p-value threshold of 2e-6 for calling SNPs -minMapQ 20 : tells ANGSD what to require as minimum mapping quality (quality filter) -minQ 20 : tells ANGSD what to require as minimum base quality (quality filter).
 One third of the sample size was used.
+ -doCounts 1 :	Count the number A,C,G,T. All sites, All samples) - needed to use -doDepth -doDepth 1 : find depth distribution for every sample and for all samples jointly - needed to use depth limits -setMinDepth 2 :	If total depth is smaller then site is removed from analysis.
+ -setMaxDepth 100 : If total depth is larger then site is removed from analysis.
  -minInd 25 : tells ANGSD to only output GLs for loci with data for at least 25 individuals for each site (quality filter) -minMaf 0.05 : tells ANGSD to only output GLS for loci with a minimum minor allele frequency of 0.05 (quality filter) -doGlf 2 : tells ANGSD to write the final genotype likelihoods into a file in beagle format